-Here is a rundown of 7 Real Estate Marketing Improvements to implement for 2019.
+Here is a rundown of 7 Marketing Improvements for 2019.
 Many of these are easier than they appear – the hardest part with many of these is simply motivating yourself to start.
 Keep in mind that as technology trends continue to shift the significance of implement these improvements will only grow.

 Watch this to get an idea of the 5 ways to instantly make better videos.

 What is a micro-moment?
-It is the understanding that as mobile-device usage has dramatically increased the time to capture attention has dramatically decreased to just a few seconds.
+It is the understanding that as mobile-device usage has dramatically increased, the time to capture attention has dramatically decreased to just a few seconds.
+That is why this takes the second spot in our 7 marketing improvements for 2019.
 This truth should have the majority of real estate agents in horror over their marketing where the average agent tries to stuff volumes of irrelevant information at every eyeball casually aimed their way.
 Then as the consumer wanders away they hear, “Whether you’re buying or selling a home, give me a…” Sigh.

 Understanding how to utilize micro-moments means it ought to add an entirely new dimension to your communications apparatus.
 Instead of shunning 10-second videos, embrace and share them.
 Instead of shunning small infographics; focus on creating more of them.
 Think about how people utilize Instagram and Twitter where the appeal is in its simplicity and brevity.